altocodenl/cell/notes.md

 ## Cell development notes

+### 2026-08-10

+Normal server/clients are starting to look like hardcoded logic to me.
+Imagine having either a natural language description or the cell representation of that logic, and no clunky dropdowns in the middle, and the full power of whatever is available at every stage.

+How would the cell's version of BNF be? <...> could be a mere call to something.
+It could be `@ integer`.
+But how do you pass the thing itself?
+You need to apply the schema.

 ### 2026-08-02

 It's interesting that fork and wait only make sense in the context of concurrency; if your system can only do one thing at a time, there's no point in either forking or waiting.
 Or rather, the fork would always be a sequence (one has to come before the other) and the wait is the mere wait for a call to respond.